 Marcus directs the party through the remainder of the dungeon system, his magic proving helpful in both repelling undead and masking the party's presence while they pass through a pit teeming with zombies and skeletons.
 The final exit to the surface is guarded by the school's remaining fanatical prefect and his commanded undead, which the party dispatches after a confusing battle in the depths of a summoned mist.
 Jimmy discovers that he now possesses unexplained magical abilities.
 The four adventurers emerge at least into the fresh air of a coming sunset.

 Ben leaves the party to pursue a particularly vivid dream-vision.
 Though officially checked out of the catchpoll by the local reeve's office, Omri and Jimmy have a run-in with a drunk and bewildered Captain Geraald seeking to rally the remnants of his command.
 Jimmy explores his unlocked arcane magical abilities, but also seeks spiritual guidance concerning the god Heironeous, whose lightning-bolt mark he now bears.
+From the local church, he obtains a copy of Codex Heironic: Chivalry, Honor, Justice.

 Solomon Jack, Omri, Jimmy, and Marcus head towards Dire Ganner.
 On the second night out, they are attacked by a pride of lion-like krenshars.
 The next morning, they meet a small family on the road just in time to see an eagle fly off with their small baby.
 Intrigued by the description of a gold band around one of the eagle's legs, the party agrees to follow the eagle's path to a nearby hilltop in the vague hopes of retrieving the child.